Welcome to The Author Village

 That weekend, Kevin and I talked for hours and hours about the possibility of me starting my own booking agency, and the more we talked, the more I liked the idea.
 So did he.

 But I needed to speak to more people.
 I reached out to Laurie Halse Anderson.
 Kevin and I have been friends with Laurie and her husband, Scot for years.
 I spoke to my agent, Erin Murphy.
 I talked to Deb Shapiro, Kirsten Cappy, and LeUyen Pham.
 And I spoke to Jean Dayton.
 I had to speak to Jean.

 I’m fortunate to have people in my life where I can ask questions and get real answers, even if they’re answers I don’t want to hear.
 But in this case, I didn’t get any answers I didn’t want to hear.
 Instead, I got overwhelming support.
 Everyone pointed out that I had over twenty-five years of experience in the world of education – first as a middle school teacher in the New York City public schools and then as a children’s book author visiting schools around the world.
 I know the business.
 I know the business better than most.

 So I decided to start this booking agency.

 It’s an opportunity to work with like-minded people who share my values and vision when it comes to reading, the arts, and community.

 More importantly, it’s an opportunity to help bring these like-minded and immensely talented humans to young people everywhere so that they can open hearts, inspire minds, and change lives.

 Welcome to The Author Village.

 Get in Touch

-If you’re interested in having one of the authors or illustrators from The Author Village visit your school or attend your event, or if you have a general question, please fill out the following form:
+If you’re interested in having one of the authors or illustrators from The Author Village visit your school or attend your event, either in-person or virtually, or if you have a general question, please fill out the following form: